 Eastern is committed to providing quality educational opportunities, services and experiences for every student.
-The college conducts multiple assessment activities to determine curricular strengths and areas for improvement.
+Eastern conducts multiple assessment activities to determine curricular strengths and improvement areas.
 Assessment activities include, but are not limited to entrance assessment for course placement, standardized testing and exit assessments prior to program completion and graduation.
-Materials completed for course requirements may also be analyzed to evaluate the course quality and efficacy in meeting program and course outcomes.
-Results of these assessment activities are used to evaluate the curriculum and to make improvements to assure that students have high quality learning experiences expected in a college program.
+Materials completed for course requirements are analyzed to evaluate the course quality and efficacy in meeting program and course outcomes.
+Results of these assessment activities are used to evaluate and improve the curriculum to assure that students have high quality learning experiences expected in a college program.

-During the Fall and Spring semesters, graduating students are required to participate in a standardized testing program to evaluate the quality of the college's general education curriculum.
-All students graduating in an associate degree program are required to participate in the general education assessment testing.
-General education testing is scheduled during the Fall and Spring semester.
+During the fall and spring semesters, graduating students are required to participate in a standardized testing program to evaluate the quality of the college's general education curriculum.
+All students graduating in an Associate Degree program are required to participate in general education assessment testing.
+General education testing is scheduled during the Fall and Spring semesters.

-The college administers a nationally standardized test to measure student learning in general education.
-Eastern has adopted Educational Testing Service's (ETS®) Proficiency Profile to assess the general education curriculum.
-The ETS® Proficiency Profile evaluates a student's proficiency in critical thinking, reading, writing and mathematics.
-All students graduating with an associate degree are required to complete the ETS® Proficiency Profile testing.
-Graduating students will receive detailed testing information regarding testing procedures, dates and location.
+Eastern administers a nationally standardized test to measure student learning in general education.
+Eastern adopted Educational Testing Service's (ETS®) Proficiency Profile to assess the general education curriculum.
+ETS® Proficiency Profile evaluates student proficiency in critical thinking, reading, writing and mathematics.
+Students graduating with an Associate Degree are required to complete the ETS® Proficiency Profile testing.
+Graduating students receive detailed testing information regarding testing procedures, dates and location.

-All students graduating from an Associate in Applied Science or Certificate in Applied Science are required to complete standardized testing or other measures of program proficiency as determined by the college.
+All students graduating from an Associate in Applied Science or Certificate in Applied Science are required to complete standardized testing or other measures of program proficiency as determined by the College.

-In order to provide the college with the necessary data to strengthen and improve the quality of service, students are required to participate in assessment activities as directed by the college.
+In order to provide the College with the necessary data to strengthen and improve the quality of service, students are required to participate in assessment activities as directed by the College.
 Participation is an expectation of students as a condition of their continued enrollment in an academic program of study and as a requirement for graduation.

-Failure to participate in scheduled assessment activities will result in a hold being placed on the student's record and will impact registration, obtaining transcripts and/or program completion, graduation and receiving diplomas.
+Failure to participate in scheduled assessment activities will result in a record hold being placed on the student's record and will impact registration, obtaining transcripts and/or program completion, graduation and receiving diplomas.